-Hosted by the Division of Humanities in the Arts and Sciences and co-sponsored by the Society of Fellows and Heyman Center for the Humanities, the New Humanities Faculty Salons are an opportunity to meet the six new faculty members joining Columbia during the 2019-20 school year.
-Learn more about our new faculty members and their research in a casual setting, over drinks and snacks.
+Hosted by the Division of Humanities in the Arts and Sciences and co-sponsored by the Society of Fellows and Heyman Center for the Humanities, the New Humanities Faculty Salons are an opportunity to meet new faculty members as they join the Columbia Humanities community.
+Learn about their current work while you enjoy conversation, drinks, and snacks with faculty and graduate students.
 By bringing together scholars from across the Division, we hope to open conversations across the wider Humanities community.

-All Salons will begin at 5:00pm, and will be held at the Heyman Center for the Humanities, in the 2nd floor conference room.
+All salons will be held at the Society of Fellows / Heyman Center for the Humanities, in the Common Room on the second floor.

 Mark Lipovetsky, Slavic Languages